veeti512/wadblender/tutorial.md

 * See [Video Tutorial part 2](https://www.youtube.com/watch?v=9W-9UTJ_Oh8).

-* Open Blender and import->TRLE Wad File -> Import: Lara Full model.
+* Open Blender and import->TRLE Wad File -> Import: Lara Full model and import a wad of your choice (e.g. tut1.wad).
 You can uncheck import animations.
 Once imported unhide the LARA collection.

 * From the import menu select import FBX.
 In the Transform->Scale option insert the value 0.2.
 Select the animation file and click on Import FBX